jeremy-neale/user.js/README.md

 # Customization

-Unlike other user.js files out there, this is designed to be extremely customizable.
-I haven't come accross any others out there that use a system like this.

-Instead of tweaking each individual line of code, simply change the variables at the top of the file to True/False for each category.
-Each variable triggers a function to run or not, and the individual functions can be edited for full customization.
+Instead of modifying each individual line of code, simply change the variables at the top of the file to True/False for each category.
+Each variable triggers a function to run or not, and the individual functions can still be edited for full customization.

-Telemetry is divided into 3 sections: general, crash reports, and studies.
+Telemetry is the only section that has subdivisions, divided into 3 sections: general, crash reports, and studies.
 These can be commented out to, for example, disable all telemetry except for crash reports.

 There are 6 sections:

 var generalPreferences = true;

 var disableTelemetry = true;

 var disablePocket = true;

 var enhanceUserExperience = true;

 var enhancedBrowsingProtection = true;

 var changeLocationServices = false;

 # Objectives